TraceyOnim/TraceyOnim/README.md

 ### Hi there 👋

-I am a backend software developer with 2+ years of experience, building software products customized to clients needs.
+I am a backend software developer, building software products customized to clients needs.
 I have in depth knowledge of test-driven and agile software methodology with a clear understanding of functional paradigms.
 I am also asupporter of developers community growth and currently I am part of the ElixirKenya & ElixirConfAfrica organizers team where I help in coordinating Elixir webinar